 Source Material Related to the

-This catalogue includes both my own collection and items held by other family members.
-They relate to my direct paternal ancestors and collateral branches of the Barnard family (family tree).
-The catalogue is a work in progress, and does not currently include all items known to me.
+This catalogue includes items related to my direct paternal ancestors and collateral branches of the Barnard family (family tree).
+It also includes material on some related families who married into the Barnards, including the Rosenhagen, Drake, Elwes, Henslow, Hooker, Thiselton-Dyer and Morin families.
+It includes items from my own collection, items from my late cousin Ian Morin's house, and items from public sources.
+It remains is a work in progress, and does not currently include all items known to me.

 Blue-shaded boxes in the first column have links to images or transcripts of the original documents.